-The coach is cable ready, and may have a 24" flatscreen color television in the dash overhead.
-A 20" flatscreen color television may also be installed in the bedroom.
+The coach is cable ready, and may have a flatscreen color television in the dash overhead.
+A flatscreen color television may also be installed in the bedroom.
 The televisions are powered by 120 volt electricity.
 Your coach must be plugged into shore power, or the generator running, in order for the television to work.
 For more information on this, see Chapter 7 of this manual.
 The television operation is similar to most televisions used in the home.
 The main unit has the basic ON/OFF, VOL(ume) UP and DOWN, CH(annel) UP and DOWN, and Menu buttons.
 The remote control has these in addition to many other function keys.
 Please consult your television owner's manual for further information.
-Your unit may also be pre-wired for a satellite system and be equipped with two interior television jacks and an exterior television jack located on the door-side of the coach.
+Your unit is also prewired for a satellite system and equipped with two interior television jacks and an exterior television jack located on the door-side of the coach.